An Ambitious, Inspirational Partnership of Outstanding Learning

 Victoria is an associate solicitor at Browne Jacobson LLP specialising in providing education law advice to schools and academies.
 She has held school governor positions since 2010.
 She was Chair of Governors of Doubletrees School for 4 years and remains a trustee of the Moor and Coastal Partnership Trust, a cooperative learning trust.

-Sue has been CEO of Newquay Education Trust (NET) since April 2016.
-The Trust comprises Newquay Tretherras, Cornwall’s largest secondary Academy, and Newquay Junior, Cornwall’s largest junior Academy, and is responsible for the education of over 2200 students.
-Sue has considerable leadership experience, having been a secondary Headteacher of two very successful schools since 1999, an Executive Headteacher for two years, and a National Leader of Education since 2009.
-Sue’s areas of expertise are in leadership development, school improvement across school phases, leading collaborations and multi academy trusts.
-She is currently Chair of Cornwall’s Sixth Form Together partnership and the Kernow Teaching School Alliance.
+Sue was CEO of Newquay Education Trust (NET) from April 2016 until September 2017.
+The Trust comprises: Newquay Tretherras (Cornwall’s largest secondary Academy); Newquay Junior (Cornwall’s largest Junior Academy); and Brannel School (a sponsored secondary Academy).
+It is responsible for the education of over 2800 students.
+Sue has considerable leadership experience, having been Deputy Headteacher of Penair School; a School Improvement Partner in Cornwall; Headteacher of Plymouth High School (1999 – 2007) and of Newquay Tretherras (2007 – 2016).
+She oversaw very successful programmes of school improvement and has led schools through Good and Outstanding OFSTED inspections.
+Sue was an Executive Headteacher for two years and became a National Leader of Education in 2009.
+Sue’s areas of expertise are: leadership development; cross phase school improvement; leading collaborations and multi academy trusts.
+She was Chair of Cornwall’s Sixth Form Together Partnership and the Kernow Teaching School Alliance.
+Sue is now the School Improvement Lead for NET.